docker/docs/docker-hub/builds/index.md

 > **Note**
 >
-> Only members of the `Owners` team can set up Automated builds for teams.
+> Only owners can set up Automated builds for teams.

 When you set up Automated builds for teams, you grant Docker Hub access to your source code repositories using OAuth tied to a specific user account.
 This